-Submit a Paper to the IMJ
+Submitting a Paper to the IMJ

-IMJ Review Process
+IMJ Peer Review Process:

 It is then brought before the Editorial Board at the next meeting and the final decision will be made.
-Authors are then informed whether their article has been fully accepted or further changes need to be made.
+Authors are then informed whether their paper has been fully accepted or further changes need to be made.

 Once an article has been rejected by the Editorial Board it cannot be resubmitted at a future date.

-Duplicate/Previous Publication or Submission
+Duplicate/Previous Publication or Submission:

 Manuscripts are considered with the understanding that they have not been published previously in print or electronic format and are not under consideration by another publication or electronic medium.
 Copies of related or possibly duplicative materials that have been previously published or are under consideration elsewhere must be provided at the time of manuscript submission.